Aim of the Delta Programme

 - nearly 60% of the Netherlands is prone to flooding.
 This area encompasses the largest cities.
 Part of this area is the economic hub of the Netherlands.

 This entails new risks.
 For that reason, the Netherlands needs to plan its flood risk management.
-These plans are set out in the annual Delta Programme (in Dutch).
+These plans are set out in the annual Delta Programme (PDF).

 Ensuring sufficient freshwater supplies